simonwalton/spermglyphs/README.md

 `lein ring server`

 To start a localhost server instance with the codebase running.
+Or, you can create a big .jar containing all dependencies that'll execute a Jetty instance when run:

+`lein uberjar; java -jar target/<compiledjarfile>.jar`

 ## Contributors